 Student and mentor will choose a duration depending on the goals of the partnership.
 Some suggestions are:

-The Center facilitates the introduction of the partnership and helps the student and mentor start a mentoring action plan (M.A.P.), which will address goal areas that may include professional skills, professional networks, and personal development.
+The Center facilitates the match and helps the student and mentor develop a mentoring action plan (M.A.P.), which will address goals.
 The partnership's learning agreement serves as the communication plan and expectations of the partnership.